-The following is a list of garbanzo bean FLOUR recipes (not whole, canned garbanzo beans).
+The following is a list of chickpea FLOUR recipes (not whole, canned garbanzo beans).
 Have you ever tried the flour before?
-I had never heard of it before I started eating gluten-free but now that I’ve tried it I’m so glad that I did because I love it!
+I had never heard of it before I started eating gluten-free but now that I've tried it I'm so glad that I did because I love it!

-I love garbanzo bean flour because it is naturally gluten-free and has a nutty, almost “golden” taste to it.
+I love garbanzo bean flour because it is naturally gluten-free and has a nutty, almost "golden" taste to it.
 I dare you to be adventurous and try something new.
-You may be surprised how good it tastes.
+You may be surprised by how good it tastes!

 Remember that GARBANZO BEAN FLOUR, CHICKPEA FLOUR, GRAM FLOUR, and BESAN flour are all the SAME THING!
 An interesting fact is that if you look at the ingredients of what is called gluten-free flour, the first ingredient is usually garbanzo beans.